Lalka12235/Lalka12235/README.md

 # About me
 I am a Python backend developer.
 I create and design applications for REST API.
 Here you will find my projects demonstrating skills in Python, asynchronous frameworks and working with databases.
-In my free time I also explore C++ development.
 I am constantly learning and improving my skills through practice.

 # 💻 Tech Stack:
 <div align="left">